tebe6502/mad-pascal-en-mkdocs/docs/procedures-functions.md

 ## [Function](https://www.freepascal.org/docs-html/ref/refch14.html#x173-19500014)

-**MP** allows you to transfer up to 8 parameters to the function.
+**Mad-Pascal** allows you to transfer up to 8 parameters to the function.
 There are three ways to pass parameters - by value, constant `CONST` and variable `VAR`.
 We return the result of the function by assigning it to the function name or using the automatically declared `RESULT` variable, e.g:

 ```delphi
 function add(a,b: word): cardinal;